aws/aws-app-mesh-examples/examples/apps/colorapp/README.md

 What the map reveals is that:

-1. Our color request first flows through an Envoy proxy for ingress to the gateway service.
+1. Our color request first flows through an Envoy proxy for ingress to the frontend service.
-2. Envoy passes the request to the gateway service, which makes a request to a colorteller.
+2. Envoy passes the request to the frontend service, which makes a request to a colorteller.
-3. The gateway service makes a request to a colorteller service to fetch a color.
+3. The frontend service makes a request to a colorteller service to fetch a color.
 Egress traffic also flows through the Envoy proxy, which has been configured by App Mesh to route 100% of traffic for the colorteller to colorteller-blue.
 4. Traffic flows through another Envoy proxy for ingress to the colorteller-blue service.
 5. Envoy passes the request to the colorteller-blue service.

-Click on the `colorgateway-vn` node to display Service details:
+Click on the `frontend-vn` node to display Service details:

 ![appmesh-xray-tracing-1](img/appmesh-xray-tracing-1.png)
-<p align="center"><b><i>Figure 8.</i></b> Tracing the colorgateway virtual node.</p>
+<p align="center"><b><i>Figure 8.</i></b> Tracing the frontend virtual node.</p>

 We can see an overview on latency and that 100% of the requests are "OK".